 Siglufjörður is a charming town at any scale but up into the Sigló hotel was built it was lacking in accommodation.
 Now, you can enjoy the luxury at Sigló Hotel and get to know the characterful fishing village in the North.

-The hotel had 68 rooms which all offer an impossibly beautiful ocean view leading out the fjord.
+The hotel had 68 rooms which all offer an impossibly beautiful ocean view leading out of the fjord.
 The design is classic yet romantic with a warm touch and the rooms are spacious.
-On the walls you see photos from the daily live in Siglufjörður in the olden times, a vision into the culture and heritage of this vibrant community.
+On the walls, you see photos from the daily life in Siglufjörður in the olden times, a vision into the culture and heritage of this vibrant community.
 Guests also have complimentary access to a sauna and hot tubs!

 Sigló Hotel offers not one, not two restaurants but three so you can easily find something for you and your travel companions.
 There is the restaurant Sunna, Kaffi Rauðka and Hannes Boy.

-The food is mainly locally produced and the range of drinks and dishes are excellent.
+The food is mainly locally produced and the range of drinks and dishes is excellent.
 Truly a getaway you’ll remember!

 The toiletries are from Sóley a local herb-based skincare brand which you can join in the bathtub found in each room.
 The rooms are all made out with the state of the art coffee makers, a complimentary mini-bar, a telescope, an in-room yoga mat and an iPad.

 Less than an hour away from the city center you will find the extraordinary Ion Adventure hotel tucked away between smoke pillars from the natural hot springs in the ground.
 This four-star hotel is situated at an excellent location quite near the Thingvellir National Park but far enough away for you to experience true tranquility and peace.
 Their amazing outdoor pool, their spa, their incredible restaurant and designer lounge are only a few things that are sure to make your stay a memorable experience but that is until you see the rooms.